Two Words Peter Graves

 Beginning of the End (1957): 7 out of 10: Giant grasshoppers threaten Chicago as a lady photographer and a scientist who specializes in giant radioactive vegetables try to convince the army of the threat.

 The Good: Good lord this movie is great.
 Is it as good as Them!?
 Well no, of course not.
 That is a legitimately scary movie.
 Beginning of the End would have a hard time scaring anyone who has figured out object permanence.

 Okay, so this isn’t scary.
 The action scenes consist mostly of stock footage and grasshoppers crawling over postcards (I am neither exaggerating nor making that up).
 The key to this film is two words.
 Peter Graves.

-This simply would fall apart without Mr. Graves at the helm.
-The other acting is actually quite solid but Peter brings it to a new level.
-He and the script are so serious while giant grasshoppers wander down Wacker Drive and climb the buildings.
+Beginning of the End would fall apart without Mr. Graves at the helm.
+The other acting is actually solid, but Peter brings it to a new level.
+He and the script are so serious, while giant grasshoppers wander down Wacker Drive and climb the buildings.
 It is incredible.
 This movie is all about seriousness and science.
-It plays such a ridiculous story so straight that it simply becomes entertaining in its own right.
+It plays such a ridiculous story so straight that it becomes entertaining in its own right.

 Also bonus points for the lady photographer having an honest to goodness car phone in the middle of a black and white fifties film.